aopecho/appdev-chapters/google-translate.md

 Then `bundle install` and restart your web server.

+Next, we have to create environment variables containing our Google Translate credentials.
+You can either sign up for your own or use the ones we've provided on Canvas.
+The two variables you need to create are `TRANSLATE_PROJECT` and `TRANSLATE_CREDENTIALS`.

 You now have access to the `Google::Cloud::Translate` class.
-To use it (you can launch a `rails console` in a new Terminal tab and give the following a try, if you like; be sure to add your API credentials to your Gitpod workspace as environment variables first):
+To use it (you can launch a `rails console` in a new Terminal tab and give the following a try, if you like:

 ```ruby
 require "google/cloud/translate"

 gt_client = Google::Cloud::Translate.new({ :version => :v2 })

 translation = gt_client.translate("Hello, world!", { :to => "es" })
 ```